There’s no shortage of neon-colored sport and electrolyte

 a fever, you’re losing fluid, and overtime it will cause dehydration.”

-What to do and look for
+Electrolyte drinks: What to look for

 Electrolyte drinks come in a variety of forms – from tablets